Isicathamiya

 South African singing groups such as Ladysmith Black Mambazo demonstrate this style.
 Isicathamiya choirs are traditionally all male.
-Its roots reach back before the turn of the 20th century, when numerous men left the homelands in order to search for work in the cities.
+Its roots reach back before the turn of the 20th century, when numerous men left the homelands to search for work in the cities.
 As many of the tribesmen became urbanized, the style was forgotten through much of the 20th century.

 Today, isicathamiya competitions in Johannesburg and Durban take place on Saturday nights, with up to 30 choirs performing from 8 o'clock at night to 8 o'clock the following morning.

 Origin: traditional music, culture and spirituality

-Although the style originated in the 20th century, specifically in the 1920s and 1930s, many academics argue it can be traced back to the end of the 19th century.
+Although the style exponentially emerged in the 20th century, specifically in the 1920s and 1930s, many academics argue it can be traced back to the end of the 19th century.
 They believe the roots of isicathamiya are found in the American minstrels and ragtime US vaudeville troupes that toured South Africa extensively in 1860.
 Isicathamiya would have merged from a combination of minstrel inspired songs and Zulu traditional music.